 Once the problem has been identified, you can help your child come up with potential solutions.
 Brainstorm two or three options to help them further stretch their problem-solving skills.
 Ask questions to help your child really think through possible solutions.
-Don’t discourage or shooting down an option that you don’t feel may not work.
+Don’t discourage or shoot down an option that you feel may not work.
 Allow your child to write down all the possibilities and then move to the next step to help them think through which may be best.

 Step 3: Create a Pros and Cons list.

 After the problem has been vocalized and solutions have been presented, help your child weigh out possible outcomes by creating a pros and cons list.
 What are the potential advantages and drawbacks to each solution we created?

 Step 4: Pray and let them pick the solution.

 Pray with your child and encourage them to spend some time praying.
 Then come back to the solutions and coach them on how to choose.
 Help your child pick the solution that promises the most success and with which they are most comfortable.
 Be sure to remind your child that the solution should support your family core values, not oppose them.

 Watch the solution play out.
 Coach your child along the way.
 Follow up, ask questions, and see how they did.
 This is a great opportunity to reinforce learning the skill of problem solving.